gitraspigner/workshops/README.md

 ### 📝 Description
 Contains a collection of my weekly workshop solutions. <br>
 The workbook (PDF) containing most of the workshop writeups from each week cannot be uploaded due to Pluralsight ownership rights. <br>
-The instructor's versions of these workshop solutions can be found [here](https://github.com/BrightBoost/learningjava/tree/main/src/main/java/com/pluralsight) (given that the repo is still active) <br>
+The instructor's versions of these workshop solutions can be found [here](https://github.com/BrightBoost/learningjava/tree/main/src/main/java/com/pluralsight) (given that the repo is still active). <br>
+Most of the instructor's workshop solutions should be titled 'workshop' or include that in the folder or filename. <br>

 #### 🕒 Commits History Here<br>
 [Click Here](https://github.com/gitraspigner/workshops/commits/master)

 ### 💭 My Thoughts: <br>
 ## Week/Workshop 1
--In Progress-
+- Workhop Title: Financial Calculators | Program(s) Description: Calculates and displays results for 3 different financial annuity calculators: mortgage, present value, and future value.
+  - Thoughts: This workshop created a lot of discipline within me for properly understanding PEMDAS (the order of mathematical operations) and the usage/pairing of parenthesis in mathematical expressions & calculations in Java.
+This is primarily due to having to implement multiple mathematical formulas which are easily written on paper, but become more complex to write (and interpret) in Java code form.
 ## Week/Workshop 2
 -In Progress-
+- Workhop Title: XXX | Program(s) Description: XXX
+  - Thoughts: XXX
 ## Week/Workshop 3
 -In Progress-
+- Workhop Title: XXX | Program(s) Description: XXX
+  - Thoughts: XXX
+## Week/Workshop 3
+-In Progress-
+- Workhop Title: XXX | Program(s) Description: XXX
+  - Thoughts: XXX

 #### 🔖 Citation
 I wrote this README.md, but I did indeed use ChatGPT to give my initial framework and to learn markdown formatting.
 Therefore here is an APA Style Citation for it:  <br>